hazuki3417/xiv-craftsmanship-IaC/README.md

-# Welcome to the Memoria IaC project
+# Welcome to the xiv-craftsmanship IaC project

 A repository for IaC development using AWS CDK and TypeScript.